Study Shows Alcohol Boosts THC Levels in Your Blood

 This new finding is part of a study published in the latest issue of the journal Clinical Chemistry.

-Researchers analyzed data from 19 cannabis users who were split into two groups.
+Researchers analyzed data from 19 cannabis users who were split into 2 groups.
 The first group consumed a small amount of alcohol 10 minutes before inhaling vaporized cannabis, while the other group consumed a placebo before smoking.

 The scientists found those who consumed alcohol had much higher levels of THC in their bloodstream than the placebo group.
 Because the alcohol group also showed greater levels of impairment than the placebo group, it was also concluded that using alcohol and marijuana together greatly increased the risk of a car crash compared to just using marijuana alone.